 Step 1.
-Assessment - all goats on farm Lameness Body condition score Cleanliness Hair loss/coat condition Abscess, lesions and swellin Udder condition (including mastitis) Goats needing further care nasal discharge, respiratory problems) Goats needing immediate of (e.g. euthanasia/hospitalisa) Assessed across all groups on farm, including breeding animals, followers, kids and bucks/billy goats, also animals, due to leave the farm.
+Assessment - all goats on farm n Lameness Body condition score Cleanliness Hair loss/coat condition Abscess, lesions and swellings Udder condition (including mastitis) Goats needing further care (e.g. nasal discharge, respiratory problems) Goats needing immediate care (e.g. euthanasia/hospitalisation) Assessed across all groups on farm, including breeding animals, followers, kids and bucks/billy goats, also animals, due to leave the farm.
 From observations record if: no animals affected Individual animals affected Less than a third of the animals affected Less than half of the animals affected More than half of the animals affected (predominant across assessed animals) Step 1.
 Assessment in addition for all pre-weaned kids on farm 9.
 Overall health 10.
-Diarrhoea Assessed across all groups of pre-weaned kids on farm From observations record if: no animals affected Individual animals affected Less than a third of the animals affected Less than half of the animals affected More than half of the animals affected (predominant across assessed animals) Step 2.
-Assessment - sub grou p Lameness Body condition score Cleanliness Hair loss/coat quality Abscess, lesions and swellin Udder condition (including mastitis) Goats needing further care nasal discharge, respiratory problems) Goats needing immediate of (e.g. euthanasia/hospitalisa) Select a sub group based on level of concern.
+Diarrhoea Step 2.
+Assessment - sub group Assessed across all groups of pre-weaned kids on farm From observations record if: no animals affected Individual animals affected Less than a third of the animals affected Less than half of the animals affected More than half of the animals affected (predominant across assessed animals) Lameness Body condition score Cleanliness Hair loss/coat quality Abscess, lesions and swellings Udder condition (including mastitis) Goats needing further care (e.g. nasal discharge, respiratory problems) Goats needing immediate care (e.g. euthanasia/hospitalisation) Select a sub group based on level of concern.
 If no group is of concern select the largest, easily accessible group.
 Assess a sample of randomly selected animals.
 A minimum sample of 20 goats or if less than 20 animals in the group, all animals should be assessed.
 When possible or if there is concern about the welfare status of the herd/subgroup a larger sample should be assessed based on sample table below. (sample size selection to be further agreed by control bodies) Based on that sample report if no animals affected Individual animals affected Less than a third of the animals affected More than half of the animals affected (predominant across assessed animals)